-80 percent of the case grade will be determined by your grade on the final paper.
-Your paper will be graded on both the content and on how well it is written.
+80 percent of the case grade will be determined by your grade on the final paper - I will comment on the draft but it will not be graded.
+Your final paper will be graded on both the content and on how well it is written.
 Obviously your grade will be lowered if you omit any of the required elements listed above.
 Another key evaluation criteria will be the quality of your assessment of the incentives that this ruling creates and your final analysis of the long-run efficiency of the ruling.
 With respect to the writing, one stray comma will not be severely penalized, but repeated typos and grammatical mistakes will lower your grade.
 Additionally, your grade will depend on how well your paper is organized and how concisely and precisely you write.